google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 on to the workspace and navigate to the first block.
 From here hit the **S** key to go to the next block.
 Notice how the cursor skips over the previous and next connection and goes straight to the next block.

 ![](./new_cursor.gif)

 ## Add a shortcut
-In this section we add a shortcut to allow users to move their cursor to the top of the stack their cursor is currently on.
+In this section we add a shortcut to allow users to move their cursor to the top of the stack their cursor is currently on when they hit **ctrl + W**.

 ### Create and set an action